vitejs/vite/docs/guide/api-vite-environment.md

 ## Using environments in the Vite server

-A Vite dev server exposes two environments by default: a Client environment and a SSR environment.
+A Vite dev server exposes two environments by default: a `client` environment and an `ssr` environment.
 The client environment is a browser environment by default, and the module runner is implemented by importing the virtual module `/@vite/client` to client apps.
 The SSR environment runs in the same Node runtime as the Vite server by default and allows application servers to be used to render requests during dev with full HMR support.
-We'll discuss later how frameworks and users can change the environment types for the default client and SSR environments, or register new environments (for example to have a separate module graph for RSC).
+We'll discuss later how frameworks and users can change the environment types for the default client and SSR environments, or register new environments (for example to have a separate module graph for [RSC](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components)).

 The available environments can be accessed using `server.environments`: